NCAA Initial Eligibility Guidelines for Potential Student-Athletes

 Guidelines for Registering with the NCAA:

 • Register with the NCAA Initial Eligibility Center online at www.eligibilitycenter.org.
 Please list your high school first and then add Bridgton Academy as a secondary school.
-Your enrolled entry date is 9/2016 and withdrawal date is 5/2017.
-Our school code is: 200-720
+Bridgton Academy will be entered as a 12th grade year, even if you are a PG student.
+This is guidance we’ve received from the NCAA.
+Your enrolled entry date is 8/2019 and withdrawal date is 5/2020.
+Our school code is: 200-720.

-• Once you have successfully registered, please keep record of your Eligibility Center ID number and/or username and password.
+• Once you have successfully registered, please keep record of your Eligibility Center ID number (Ten Digit, NCAA ID Number) and/or username and password.
 You will receive an email from the Eligibility Center upon registration that will contain your ID number.

 • Have an official high school transcript sent directly to the Eligibility Center (and remember, you must send one to